 Born in Germany and grown up in Greece directly by the sea, I learned sailing quite early in my life.
 The first boat was a converted wooden rowing boat which was not a “sailing” dinghy at all.
 I had sewed the sails myself and they were flat as blankets.
 Although it wasn’t possible to sail close hauled and tacking angle must have been something like 150°, I had a lot of fun.
-Some years later my brother and I got a “Wildflower” which was made for sailing on a lake at F4 max as there was no reefing option at all.
+Some years later my brother and I got a “Wildflower” which was made for sailing on a lake at F4 max.
+Reefing was not possible.
 We sailed that dinghy at F6+ which was definitely too much for the construction, until the mast broke through the hull.
 We repaired it and went on.
 Finally we got a real sailing racer, a Parker 505.
 I didn’t enjoy that one much because I moved to Germany a bit later for studying.
-Once there I started “collecting” sailing licenses: A, BR, SKS, SBF See, SBF Binnen, SRC and UBI… crazy.
+Once there I started taking courses and “collecting” licenses: A, BR, SKS, SBF See, SBF Binnen, SRC and UBI… crazy.
 So many licenses but sailing can only be leaned by doing.
 I started chartering yachts and going sailing with friends.
 I have sailed in Greece, the Caribbean, the Canaries, the Baltic, the North Sea and English Channel and now I am writing this, I am rounding Europe on my own boat.
 What a great feeling!